Tick2005/Flower-shop/README.md

     + A: Use the "Forgot Password" feature on the login page to reset your password.

  ## 📞 Support

-For support, please contact us at: 523H0017@student.tdtu.vn , 523H002@student.tdtu.edu.vn, 523H0025@student.tdtu.edu.vn, 523H0035@student.tdtu.edu.vn, 523H0074@student.tdtu.edu.vn.
+For support, please contact us at the following email addresses:

+- 523H0017@student.tdtu.vn
+- 523H002@student.tdtu.edu.vn
+- 523H0025@student.tdtu.edu.vn
+- 523H0035@student.tdtu.edu.vn
+- 523H0074@student.tdtu.edu.vn

+We are here to help you with any questions or issues you may have regarding the Flower Shop Web Application.

 ## 📚 References

-- PHP Documentation
-- MySQL Documentation
-- Bootstrap Documentation
+- [PHP Documentation](https://www.php.net/docs.php) - Official documentation for PHP, including tutorials and function references.
+- [MySQL Documentation](https://dev.mysql.com/doc/) - Comprehensive guide to MySQL, covering installation, configuration, and SQL syntax.
+- [Bootstrap Documentation](https://getbootstrap.com/docs/) - Official Bootstrap documentation, providing examples and guidelines for using the framework.

 ## 📝 License